Providing members with education and information about prostate cancer is an important part of the Group’s activities

 Meetings are currently being held via Zoom, and are working well.

-The guest speaker at our December 2020 Zoom meeting will be Dr Cleola Anderiesz, Deputy Chief Executive Officer at Cancer Australia.
-Check the December 2020 Newsletter a week or so before the meeting for the Zoom access details.
+The guest speaker at our December 2020 Zoom meeting was Dr Cleola Anderiesz, Deputy Chief Executive Officer at Cancer Australia.

 Dr Cleola Anderiesz, Deputy Chief Executive Officer at Cancer Australia, is an experienced senior executive with 18 years of experience in health across the research, not-for-profit, and government public sector.
 Committed to quality in healthcare, Dr Anderiesz holds a PhD in Medicine and a Senior Executive MBA.
 She is skilled in policy, strategy, innovation, program development and implementation, stakeholder engagement, and evidence-based decision making.